mlemlabs/custom-helium-start/README.md

 ## Usage & Hosting

-While you can open `index.html` directly in your browser, it is **better to host it locally** (e.g., using a Python web server: `python -m http.server`) for optimal performance and security.
+While you can open `index.html` directly in your browser, it is **better to host it locally** (e.g., using a Python web server: `python -m http.server`) if you are a bit savy but its not a must.
 ### Integration with Helium

 Set your custom new tab page by navigating to: